Postman

 Identification by printer code

 For their own records printers imprinted a job/card number.
-This could be a plain 3 to 6-digit number, a combination of numbers and letters and sometimes really different as in the case of E. Pinkau & Co, Leipzig and their “Dot & Dash” code (researched by George Webber).
-These codes are found usually on the address side, but not always.
+This could be a plain 3 to 6-digit number, a combination of numbers and letters and sometimes really unusual like in the case of E. Pinkau & Co, Leipzig and their “Capital Letter” and especially the “Dot & Dash” code (researched by George Webber).
+These codes are found usually on the address side, with few exceptions.
 Sometimes arranged inside stamp box and when postally used hidden below postage stamp.
+The illustration at top shows a “double-code” not often used back then.
+The 6-digit number is the card number of the printer C.G.
+Roeder, Leipzig.
+The number below belongs to the agency/jobber Otto Leder, Meissen, Saxony.
+The “07” stands for the year 1907, when the photograph/card was first published.
+Otto Leder, sometimes his initials O.L.M. also also found with code, arranged a number of cards for US and Canadian publishers as well as for other countries.
+Many printed by Roeder – but not always.

 Numbers: Often not very exciting for research unless you have plenty of cards at hand (best from various countries) to compare and find enough identical arranged cards (size of number, font used, printing colours/styles) of which one might bear the printers name.
 Some printers used the same job/card number for reprints, others used a consecutive numbering and reprints always received a new number. (like C.G.
 Roeder, Leipzig, a big contract printer and widely researched in TPA by George Webber and others).